 Here are eight common ways that the friends and families of addicts delay treatment for a person who really needs it.
 Are you guilty of any of them?

 This is a common mindset that both addicts and their loved ones share.
 Say your spouse is a big drinker and you’re worried that it’s taking a toll on his life.
-You confront him about the issue and he confidently responds that he can quit at anytime.
-But, he can’t quit right now because he has things coming up that he wants to enjoy.
-You understand, and table the issue until later.
+You confront him about the issue and he confidently responds that he can quit at any time.
+But, he can’t quite right now because he has things coming up that he wants to enjoy.
+You understand and table the issue until later.
 The truth is that your spouse probably can’t just stop.
 He needs help to do it.

 2. He/she is under a lot of stress.